Tochukz/Amazon-Web-Services/AWS-Certified-Solutions-Architech-2019/README.md

 A general purpose SSD can get to a maximum of 10,000 IOPS/volume costing $0.10GB/month.
 A SSD used as a typical 8 GB boot drive for Linux instance would, at current rates, cost you $9.60/year.

 __Throughput-Optimized HDD__
 For throughput-intensive workloads including log processing and big data operations.
-These volume can deliver only 500 IPS/volume but with a 500 MB/s maximum throughput/volume at $0.045/GB/month
+These volume can deliver only 500 IOPS/volume but with a 500 MB/s maximum throughput/volume at $0.045/GB/month

 #### Accessing your EC2 Instance
-You can create and then attach on or more virtual Elastic Network Interfaces to your instance.
+You can create and then attach one or more virtual Elastic Network Interfaces to your instance.
 You can optionally assign a static IP address within the subnet range.
 Also an instance can be assigned a public IP through which full Internet access is possible.
-There is not charge for elastic IPs.
+There is no charge for elastic IPs.

 Run the following command in when logged into an instance
 ```